CCRCs combine independent living with assisted living and nursing home care

 The percentage which my be claimed as an itemized deduction typically ranges between 25% and 30%; this can reduce income taxes for CCRC residents by thousands of dollars a year!

 A CCRC resident profile

 Each CCRC develops its own unique culture.
 One may attract the wealthy few, and another the broader middle class.
 Religious affiliation may be a common bond.
-Some universities are developing CCRCs to attract retiring alumni.
+Some universities are developing Continuing Care Retirement Community to attract retiring alumni.